D-Day Planning and Execution

 This information was fed back to the scientists and planners to feed into the attack plan.
 Following the intelligence missions COPP teams were back in action on D Day establishing landing beacons and guiding in the first waves of landing craft to ensure all subsequent craft landed in the right place.

-COPP are commemorated at a Memorial at the National Memorial Arboretum, Burton on Trent, UK and On Hayling Island.
+COPP are commemorated at a Memorial at the National Memorial Arboretum, Burton on Trent, UK and On Hayling Island, The location of their operational HQ.

 The Special Operations Executive (SOE) [6] was formed in 1940 to coordinate and carry out subversive action against German forces in occupied countries, including France.
 SOE sent agents to support resistance groups and provided them with weapons, sabotage materials and other supplies.